CedricDLMS/CedricDLMS/README.md

 # Hello, I'm Cédric! 👋

 ## About Me 🚀
-I'm a 23-year-old developer from Montpellier, passionate about coding and technology.
+I'm a 23-year-old developer from Montpellier-France , passionate about coding and technology.
 I am constantly on the lookout for learning and exploring new technologies.
-Currently, I am working on a couple of exciting projects:

-- **WebJobApplier**: A tool designed to automate job applications for .NET and Python positions, utilizing AI to enhance job-matching accuracy.
-- **CarShareAPI**: Developed for a fictive company, this API manages vehicle renting and carpool services, ensuring efficient and scalable solutions.

 I'm eager to collaborate on projects and am actively seeking opportunities that will challenge me and expand my skill set.